-Dr Kate Knill is currently a Senior Research Associate at Cambridge University working on spoken language teaching and assessment within the ALTA Institute and rapid development of speech systems for new languages on the BABEL (IARPA funded) project.
+Dr Kate Knill is currently a Senior Research Associate at Cambridge University working on spoken language teaching and assessment within the ALTA Institute.
+Previously she worked on the rapid development of speech systems for new languages on the BABEL (IARPA funded) project.

 She received a 1st class B.Eng.
 (Jt Hons) degree in Electrical Engineering and Mathematics from the University of Nottingham in 1990 and a Ph.D. degree from Imperial College, London University, London, U.K., in 1994.
 Her doctoral thesis was in the area of Adaptive Digital Signal Processing, supervised by Prof. Anthony Constantinides.
 Kate was sponsored on both degrees and a pre-university year by Marconi Underwater Systems Ltd.